SamuelSau/SSLang/README.md

 ```
 2. **Build the Compiler:**

 Ensure you have CMake and a C++17 compatible compiler installed.
+I used Ninja for my build system.
 Then run:
 ```
- mkdir build && cd build
- cmake ..
- cmake --build .
+ ninja
 ```
-3. **Run SSLang:**
+3. **Run Clang:**

-After building, you can start using the SSLang compiler with:
+After building, the LLVM IR will be generated in .ll files and .o files.
+There will be 2 files, optimized and unoptimized generated LLVM IR for testing purposes.
+To link the object files, you can use a compiler like Clang:

 ```
-./sslang <your-source-file>.ssl
+ clang unoptimized_test_programs.o -o unoptimized_test_programs.exe
 ```

-This will compile your SSLang source file to LLVM IR, ready for further compilation to your target architecture.
+This will compile your SSLang source file to an executable based on the target architecture.
+For now, it supports x86_64.

 ## Documentation